 - The member states of the European Union (EU) and Gibraltar, as part of the Amending Protocol to the "Agreement between the European Community and the Principality of Monaco providing equivalent measures to those of the Council Directive 2003/48/CE" negotiated between Monaco and the EU

 - Jurisdictions which have signed the Multilateral Competent Authority Agreement for the Automatic Exchange of Financial Account Information, relating to the automatic exchange of financial account information and with which the Principality of Monaco has agreed to exchange information automatically

-This list is published by ministerial decree and will be updated as new reportable jurisdictions emerge.
+The list of jurisdictions subject to declaration, is published by ministerial decree and will be updated as new reportable jurisdictions emerge.

 In addition to reportable jurisdictions, partner jurisdictions are those with which Monaco has begun negotiations on moving to automatic exchange.

-This list is published by ministerial decree and will be updated as new jurisdictions will be partners.
+The list of partner jurisdictions is published by ministerial decree and is updated as new jurisdictions become partners.